NSJTeo/NSJTeo/README.md

 I work with:
 - TypeScript
-- React.js (Sass w/ a serving of BEM for styles)
+- React (Sass w/ a serving of BEM for styles)
-- Express.js
+- Express
 - MongoDB & MySQL

 Currently learning: